DataJuggler/BlazorChat/README.md

 came from PixelDatabase.Net.

 <b>3.
 A couple of times a login failed and I was not shown a message.</b><br>
-I have added some code to try and fix this since, but not sure if it helped or not at this point yet</b>
+I believe this issue is now fixed, but only time will tell.

 <br>
 <b>Geek Zone</b>